How To Keep Drinks Cold While Camping

 If you’re planning on taking individual ingredients for cocktails, such as bottles of vodka, these are easily freezable in their own bottles.
 Although the freezing point of vodka is way beyond a normal freezer’s capabilities, you can still freeze spirits so that they’re super chilled and stay cold when travelling with them to your campsite - the vodka won’t need to melt, as it won’t have frozen solid but it should stay super cold for a long time, especially if you place it next to an ice block in your cool box.

 If you’re making more elaborate cocktails (why wouldn’t you, you’re on vacay!), which require really lovely fruit garnishes, then this is another neat way of keeping drinks cold.
 If you’re making something like Sangria, you can chop up your oranges, lemons, cherries and strawberries in the few days before you head out on your trip.
 Place the chopped fruit into ziplock bags and freeze them, they lay them in the cool box in the same way as we’ve suggested for the crushed strawberries above, and these should stay icy cold for a long time - you can then add them to your Sangria with some ice, and it should stay chilled for hours.
+Alternatively, it might be easier just to pack some ready-made drinks, like a premade strawberry mojito, so you can leave bottles of spirits and mixers at home and enjoy your trip!

 DIY Cool Buckets